cloudnull/bookofnova/readme.rst

 This is a VERY Simple library which I have found useful in projects where I needed access to the Openstack NOVA Compute API and I did not want to bother with novaclient.

+*NOTICE*:
+  If you had installed a previous version of "the book of nova" then you will need to retool the application when it comes to authentication and logging.
+By Default the application now uses the standard Python Logging Module, and will print out all of the logging information to the console as you access the library.
+If you want to log to a file simply change the "log_file" variable when you load in "computelib.NovaCommands" class.
+The "log_file" variable will attempt to place the log file in "/var/log" if you are running with elevated privileges, otherwise the log file will be in the users working directory.
+You may also change the log level for more/less output by changing the "log_level" variable.
+Lastly, if you have a log handler setup you can override the default logger entirely by simple using the "output" variable.
+To use the output variable you will need to pre-set the some logging facility which supports [error, info, debug].

 Functions of the Library :
   * Do Openstack Nova Things
   * Presently only supports Openstack Nova Compute, but does so for both Vanilla Openstack and the Rackspace Open Cloud